PietroPrandini/GuitarHub/README.md

 There are many text editors ([Atom](https://atom.io/), [Vim](https://www.vim.org/), [Emacs](https://www.gnu.org/software/emacs/)) and many IDE for LaTex ([Texmaker](http://www.xm1math.net/texmaker/), [TeXstudio](https://sourceforge.net/projects/texstudio/), [TeXworks](https://www.tug.org/texworks/)) but you can use the ones you prefer.

 ## songTemp.tex : a simple song template
-The *songTemp.tex* is a simple template that support the writing of any song.
+The *songTemp.tex* is a simple template that supports the writing of any song.
 You don't need any special skills to write a song with this template.

 ### Using songTemp.tex: an example